aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 The Aptos Framework defines the public API for blockchain updates and the structure of on-chain data.
 It defines the business logic and access control for the three key pillars of Aptos functionality: payments, treasury, and on-chain governance.
 It is implemented as a set of modules written in the Move programming language and stored on-chain as Move bytecode.

 ## Aptos node
 An Aptos node is a peer entity of the Aptos network that tracks the state of the Aptos Blockchain.
-There are two types of Aptos nodes, [validators](#validator) and [FullNodes](#fullnode)).
+There are two types of Aptos nodes, [validators](#validator) and [fullnodes](#fullnode)).

 ## Aptos Protocol